-When performing strength training exercises, unless you are a qualified PT, the best of us can catch ourselves, asking if we are getting our form right.
-Push-ups are amongst the top strength training exercises that most people aren’t able to execute correctly – whether we are aware of it or not.
+When performing strength training exercises, unless you are a qualified PT, the best of us can catch ourselves asking if we are getting our form right.
+Push-ups are among the top strength training exercises that most people aren’t able to execute correctly – whether we are aware of it or not.
 Your standard push-up is hugely beneficial for an upper strength workout and if done correctly, gives you a reasonably good core and lower back exercise too by engaging the abdominal muscles.
 The beauty of being able to execute a traditional push-up is that you can do it anywhere as there is no equipment needed.
 Push-ups work the triceps, pectoral muscles and shoulders and are one of the most effective ways to build upper body gains if done regularly and right.
 To achieve the perfect push-up, we need to identify what not to do first.

 There are a few different ways a push-up is poorly performed:

 When neck ducking, the neck moves up and down with the assumption that the torso is moving with it too.
 Really, by neck ducking, you are causing more harm than building strength.